 Their first album with 'Earsplit Records' would be Attera Totus Sanctus (2005), followed by a tour in January/February 2007 that saw them go to Canada and the USA.

 Soon after that North America tour with Enslaved, in April of that year, the band had planned an Eastern European tour to Russia, Ukraine and the Baltic states.
 It was around this time that Matte Modin had alleged that he had an infection in his arm, and could not participate on the Eastern European tour.
 The next incident happened after returning from the Metalferry show in Sweden where Matte is alleged to have announced to the rest of the band that he couldn't go to the Baltic states because it was his son's birthday.
 Which story was the right one?
-Dark Funeral soon realized Matte Modin's motives that during the time of the tour, he had plans to perform with the punk band Raised Fist instead!
+Dark Funeral soon realized Matte Modin's motives that during the time of the tour, he had plans to perform with the punk rock band Raised Fist instead!
 Consequently, the upcoming tour was cancelled, and Matte Modin was ejected from the band.
 In June 2007, the band announced Nils Fjellström, (aka: Dominator; also of Aeon and Sanctification), was to be the new drummer.

 The band toured North America again in Autumn 2007, and re-issued their first three albums, each with a bonus disc of material.
 In the autumn seasons of 2007 and 2008, the band released Attera Orbis Terrarum - Part I and Attera Orbis Terrarum - Part II video albums respectively.